santorsola-teaching/nf-core-gitpod-run/docs/theory.md

 ## Differential expression (DE) analysis

 The next step in a typical RNA-seq workflow is the differential expression analysis.
-It is used to compare gene expression levels between different experimental conditions such disease vs healthy (tumor tissue vs healthy tissue), treatment vs control (sample treated with a specific stimulus, drug or compound vs untreated sample), tissue vs tissue (brain vs heart)
+It is a statistical method to compare gene expression levels between different experimental conditions such disease vs healthy (tumor tissue vs healthy tissue), treatment vs control (sample treated with a specific stimulus, drug or compound vs untreated sample), tissue vs tissue (brain vs heart).
+This part of the analysis in typically performed in R utilizing different packages such as [DESeq2] (https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) and [limma](https://bioconductor.org/packages/release/bioc/html/limma.html).
+This tutorial is based on the use of DESeq2.
+Before getting into details, it is important to point some common characteristics of RNA-seq data that are essential in the choiche of the statistical model to utilize:

+Differential expression analysis is composed by different key steps:

+- the analysis starts with a matrix obtained in the alignment and quantification step that summarizes the expression levels of the different genes in each sample of the dataset.
+The rows of the matrix typically correspond to genes and the columns represent the samples.
+Each position of the matrix contains an integer value representing the number of reads associated to a particular gene in a specific sample.
+Another essential prerequisite is a metadata table describing the experimental conditions and replicates